jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

-This used to be a fairly common problem in the past but nowadays it has become quite rare: the default timeout for wait conditions is a generous 60 minutes, which should suffice for most clusters.
+This used to be a fairly common problem in the past but nowadays it has become quite rare:

+the default timeout for wait conditions is a generous 60 minutes, which should suffice for most clusters and clouds.

 -->